univalchemist/react-native-boilerplate/README.md

-# Navi
+# Boulder
-Navi is an AI assistant specialized in helping organizations access their domain specific information
+Boulder is an AI assistant specialized in helping organizations access their domain specific information